DavidS1998/DirectoryDirector/README.md

 The easiest method to connect the Windows 11 context menu to this application is to install a Windows 11 context menu modifier from the Microsoft Store.
 The reason for this is because modifying the new context menu requires a valid (and paid for) certificate from Microsoft or other certificate signing service provider.

-The launch parameters should be set to handle folders, but not files, and multi-folder path parameters should be delimited by a single space " ".
+Launch parameters should be set to handle folders, but not files, and multi-folder path parameters should be delimited by a single space " ".

 {path} {C:/a} {C:/b} {some other path}